followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/sortBySummaryField.md

 ===========================================================================

 <!--shortDescription-->
 Sorts the field's values in the [headers](/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Headers) by the specified measure's summary values.
+Accepts the measure's [name](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#name), [caption](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#caption), [dataField](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataField), or index in the [fields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array.
 <!--/shortDescription-->

 <!--fullDescription-->
 This and the [sortBySummaryPath](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#sortBySummaryPath) options can be used together to sort the field's values by a specific column's or row's summary values.
-If **sortBySummaryPath** is unspecified, the field's values are sorted by the [grand totals](/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Totals) of the measure specified here, as it is with the `Region` field's values in the following code:
+If **sortBySummaryPath** is unspecified, the field's values are sorted by the specified measure's [grand totals](/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Totals), as it is with the `Region` field's values in the following code:

 ---
 ##### jQuery